按Enter到主內容區

 Current Progress:

-- Coordinated with SESU Vinnytsia and the Lviv State University of Life Safety to finalize the selection criteria for training participants, including active SESU firefighters, EMS personnel within the SESU system, and cadets from the University.
+4. Coordinated with the SESU Vinnytsia and Lviv State University of Life Safety, the participant selection process was completed in accordance with the established selection criteria, and the final list of trainees was confirmed that the participants comprise active firefighters, EMS personnel within the SESU system, and cadets from the University, totaling 290 participants.

 Project Contact:Yu-Chien Chang